Do You Need Landlord Insurance?

 Renters insurance for your tenants

 Be sure your tenant understands that your landlord policy won’t cover their personal belongings, including furniture, clothing, and electronics, in the event of theft, fire, or other damage.
-In addition to owners’ policies, Gordon James Realty requires all tenants carry renters insurance and recommends that all rental property owners have the same requirement.
+In addition to owners’ policies, Gordon James Realty requires all tenants to carry renters insurance and recommends that all rental property owners have the same requirement.

 Need help figuring out your own insurance exchange?
 Talk to us at Gordon James Realty.